isc-projects/bind9/doc/arm/reference.rst

    can be specified in the ``server-names`` option, but "ns.example.net" cannot, and will be rejected by the configuration parser.

-   A non empty list for this option will internally configure the apex NS RR with the specified names.
+   A non-empty list for this option will internally configure the apex NS RR with the specified names.
 For example, if "example.com" is configured as a static-stub zone with "ns1.example.net" and "ns2.example.net" in a ``server-names`` option, the following RRs